binipringle/torts/_texts/0-outline.md

 ---

-### Assumption of the Risk for Strict Product Liability
+### Assumption of the Risk for Strict Products Liability

 If plaintiff has used the product with knowledge of the risk, the defendant may not be strictly liable for the product.

 ---

-### Contributory Negligence for Strict Product Liability
+### Contributory Negligence for Strict Products Liability

 At modern law, contributory negligence only applies as a defense to strict products liability if the plaintiff’s conduct rises to the level of misuse, abnormal use, or independent negligence.